-- Show lots of support and love for any new members of the team! - \circ $\;$ Take some time to talk to new teammates and introduce them around. - Get new runners' email addresses and phone numbers so you can text them.

-- Get them hooked into your FB group and group text and tell them about mvrunning.com. - Encourage new people to get new shoes; you could organize an afternoon or an evening where a group goes to Run Rev, goes shoe shopping together and then you get pizza or burritos together!
-Blue Line Pizza down the street from Run Rev, so is Aqui. - Contact all the incoming freshman you can.
+- Coach loves getting photos from the team!!! - Show lots of support and love for any new members of the team! - o Take some time to talk to new teammates and introduce them around. - o Get new runners' email addresses and phone numbers so you can text them. - Get them hooked into your FB group and group text and tell them about mvrunning.com. - Encourage new people to get new shoes; you could organize an afternoon or an evening where a group goes to Run Rev, goes shoe shopping together and then you get pizza or burritos together!
+Blue Line Pizza is down the street from Run Rev, so is Aqui.
+You could also do an evening run on the Los Gatos Creek Trail in your new shoes, ask at the Rev and the people who work there can tell you about runs along the creek all the way to Los Gato. - Contact all the incoming freshman you can.
 Also reach out to athletes in your own class who compete in other sports and invite them to get in shape over the summer with summer running. - You need to use your judgment on how much the new runners should run, depending on how much running they already have.
 If you have someone who has never run before come out and join you, the goal would be to get them up in the 25-30 miles per week range 6 to 8 weeks from now-but that is not going to be the same with everyone.
 Be patient. - Trying to finish the last half of your run faster than you started (negative split) is a good habit.

-MVXC22 Athlete-Lead Summer Running
+MVXC23 Athlete-Lead Summer Running

-Week Two Suggestions: June 13
+Week Two Suggestions: June 19